Hey! My name is Kanika. I’m married to Robert. We have 6 children that I homeschool. We live on a small farm in Alaska.

 A kitchen and bathroom with no running water.

-We washed our dishes at Bobby’s office and we took our showers there too.
+We washed our dishes at Robert’s office and we took our showers there too.
 Sounds like an adventure, huh?
 Yes it was and we endured until late October when our home was livable.
 Walls, windows, a real stove and dishwasher.
 A shower and a real toilet.
 But best of all was the space for us all to move around and heat.

 Milk in my latte.
 No.